 In addition, the State of Florida has approved statewide articulation agreements for transfer to an Associate of Science degree for students who complete an approved technical program of study and earn a technical center certificate.
 Please note: the State of Florida is continuing to develop agreements.

 As articulation agreements continue to be both created and updated, please contact Edison State College for the most up to date information about your program of interest.

-Please see Degree Acceleration Programs for high school articulation.